scripples/x3d-vault/content/index.md

-Obisidian vault for X3D knowledge base and geeneral art purposes.
+Obisidian vault for X3D knowledge base and general art purposes.
 This resource is intended to be open-source and perpetual.
 Submissions are encouraged from anyone.

 ### Start here: